-Commercial lease in Cameroon is a form of lease agreement where the landlord leases his property for commercial purpose.
-Commercial lease agreements are more complex than residential leases because these terms are negotiable and the differences between leases vary greatly.
+A commercial lease in Cameroon is a form of lease agreement where the landlord leases his property for commercial purposes.
+The procedure to draft a commercial lease agreement in Cameroon is more complex than residential leases because these terms are negotiable and the differences between leases vary greatly.
 In obtaining a commercial lease agreement in Cameroon, it is important to understand the lease terms that define the rights and responsibilities of both parties.
 In drafting a commercial lease agreement, the duration of a commercial lease depends on the understanding of the parties involved.

 Commercial premises can be independent or part of a small or large commercial complex.
-Depending on size, the following are examples of clauses that can be used when drafting a commercial lease agreement.
+Depending on size, the following are examples of clauses that can be used to draft a commercial lease agreement in Cameroon.

 - Parties: In drafting a commercial lease agreement, the full name and address of the lessor and lessee.